oaxiom/te_counter/README.md

 # TUTORIAL

-Build the indeces like this:
+Build the indices like this:

 te_genome -g hg38 -m gene_tes